- Academic Advising

 The Recreation Center includes the following recreation and leisure spaces:

-The Recreation Field Complex is a four-field synthetic turf, lighted complex used for open recreation, intramural sports and club sports activities.
+The Recreation Field Complex is an eight-field synthetic turf, lighted complex used for open recreation, intramural sports and club sports activities.

 The Fitness Center at the Downtown Campus features weight and cardio equipment with cable TV integrated into each piece of cardio equipment and a group fitness studio for group fitness classes.
 Campus Recreation also offers fitness programs, lockers and massage therapy service at the Downtown Campus.